truefoundry/secretsfoundry/README.md

 **NOTE**: Currently, one needs to export root_id and secret_id as `ROOT_ID` and `SECRET_ID` to make vault loader work.

+You can refer to our [docs](https://abhichoudhary06.gitbook.io/secretsfoundry/) for more information.

 # Contributing

 We love our contributors!
 Please read our [Contributing Document](CONTRIBUTING.md) to learn how you can start working on the Framework yourself.